-deffnm with enforced rotation code writes files that break checkpoint resume

 UNIX has a standard way to organize a group of related files, and it's called a directory :-) We should use it, unless someone wants to write a bunch of actual + test code that shows we can implement -deffnm soundly across the combination space of mdrun features that access files, including checkpointing and -multi.
 To me, that sounds like more work than editing some workflow scripts to use mkdir and cd rather than a variable and -deffnm, even given that multiple people have to do that latter.

-#39 Updated by Mark Abraham over 1 year ago
+#39 Updated by Mark Abraham almost 2 years ago

 Note that we deprecated and then removed -multi for 2019, so one aspect of the problem is simpler.